jsam/fuseline/README.md

 to start a local preview server.
 The GitHub Pages workflow automatically builds the docs and publishes them from the `gh-pages` branch.

+The documentation supports light and dark themes.
+Use the toggle next to the search box to switch modes.
+Code blocks are highlighted with GitHub's light and dark styles to match the selected appearance.
 ## Features

 | Feature | Description |